 INTJ Friendships: How the INTJ is as a BFF

 When it comes to relationships, your close friendships are truly important.
-We cherish these connections because without them we often feel a sense of loneliness.
+We cherish these connections because, without them, we often feel a sense of loneliness.
 While having a romantic partner is certainly nice, that doesn’t mean friendship isn’t just as important or even more important for some people.
-Having someone you can trust and rely on no matter what, someone who simply wants to spend time with for who you are, that is a valuable thing.
-Each person has a different idea of what they want from a friend, and what they think is most important in these types of relationships.
+Having someone you can trust and rely on no matter what, someone who simply wants to spend time with for who you are, is a valuable thing.
+Each person has a different idea of what they want from a friend and what they think is most important in these types of relationships.

 While INTJs might not be the most affectionate and expressive people, that doesn’t change how they value their relationships.
-For the INTJ close friendships are actually extremely meaningful and important.
-They take their connections very seriously, especially the people closest to them who they interact with intentionally on a constant basis.
-When the INTJ considers someone their friend, this is something which means a lot to them and they don’t want to take this commitment and connections lightly.
-Most people don’t realize what the INTJ can be like as a best friend, and just how much they really do care about those closest to them.
+For the INTJ, close friendships are actually extremely meaningful and important.
+They take their connections very seriously, especially the people closest to them, who they interact with intentionally on a constant basis.
+When the INTJ considers someone their friend, this is something that means a lot to them, and they don’t want to take this commitment and connection lightly.
+Most people don’t realize what the INTJ can be like as a best friend and just how much they really do care about those closest to them.

 The Best of the INTJ Best Friend

-INTJs are honest friends, who will be upfront with people no matter what.
-They don’t believe in pretending or being insincere, and so they strive to be completely honest with people.
-When their friends need some direct advice the INTJ is more than capable of giving this to them.
+INTJs are honest friends who will be upfront with people no matter what.
+They don’t believe in pretending or being insincere, so they strive to be completely honest with people.
+When their friends need some direct advice, the INTJ is more than capable of giving this to them.
 They also believe in giving their opinion only when they are capable of being helpful as well.
-INTJs don’t just approach their friend expressing that something has been done wrong and that it needs to be fixed, they also approach them with helpful solutions.
+INTJs don’t just approach their friend expressing that something has been done wrong and that it needs to be fixed.
+They also approach them with helpful solutions.
 INTJs won’t point out a problem without having some sort of logical and strategic means of solving it.
-They actually enjoy helping their friends and work hard to come up with ways to make their lives better.
+They enjoy helping their friends and work hard to find ways to improve their lives.
 They are often big supporters of their closest friends and will do whatever they can to help them achieve their goals and reach their full potential in life.
-When the INTJ is your best friend, they not only work hard to achieve their own dreams, but work just as hard to help you achieve yours.
+When the INTJ is your best friend, they not only work hard to achieve their own dreams but work just as hard to help you achieve yours.
 They believe in the people around them, which is why they choose to be close to them.